-- 1. Special meetings may be called, canceled, or rescheduled by the President whenever he/she deems the same expedient and/or shall be called whenever three Park Board members shall request the same in writing.
+- Special meetings may be called, canceled or rescheduled by the President whenever deemed necessary and/or shall be called whenever three Park Board members shall request the same in writing.
 Any measure adopted by six affirmative votes at a special meeting shall have the same effect as if adopted at a regular meeting.
 Special meetings are open to the public. - 2.
 The date, hour and place of the special meetings shall be set by the President; notice of special meetings shall be given consistent with the Open Public Meetings Act (RCW Ch.
 42.30).
-If a special meeting is to be canceled, notice should be given by posting on the door of the place where the special meeting was scheduled to have been held and on the City website where notices of meetings are regularly posted.
+If a special meeting is to be canceled, notice should be given by posting on the door of the place where the special meeting was scheduled to have been held and on the City website where meeting notices are regularly posted.